 What to know

 Our Barnyard family features white tailed deer, friendly calves, charismatic goats, gentle horses, whimsical sheep and our adorable pot-bellied pig- each with their own unique lovable personalities.

 Every Spring, we welcome new life!
 We work very closely with Baily's Dairy Farm of Chester County- our Dairy product supplier.
-Every spring two calves visit with our family and remain in our care for a whole year.
+Many springs two calves visit with our family and remain in our care for a whole year.
 After their short stay out front, they join our friends Maddie, Tulip and Jed in our Barnyard area.
 At the end of the year, they return to their family in Chester County and begin their cushy lives as free range dairy cows.
-When you step inside our Garden center you will see an incubator full of eggs.
-We are able to watch the hatching of chicks, ducklings, geese and quail!

 Our friends are out every day and they would love your company!